gitctaylor/Cybersecurity-Portfolio/HTB Labs/Starting Point/Tier 0/Meow/README.md

 <details>
   <summary>Answer</summary>

   In order to find the answer, we must use nmap.
-Open terminal and input `nmap <Target IP>`.
-For Example, the Meow Machine IP that was given to me was 10.129.1.17, so I would input into terminal `nmap 10.129.1.17`.
+Open terminal and input: `nmap <Target IP>` For Example, the Meow Machine IP that was given to me was 10.129.1.17, so I would input into terminal `nmap 10.129.1.17`.
 This will start the scan of the Meow Machines ports with default settings.
 This should return the following

 <img width="570" height="185" alt="image" src="https://github.com/user-attachments/assets/05339c18-739f-4f1e-9a19-5fe01d55cc02" />